 REGULAR TRAIN: The regular train runs multiple times an hour and is essentially nothing special.
 If you are on a budget and have not invested in the Swiss Travel Pass this is the best option.
 The views are spectacular!
 Tickets & timetables can be consulted online.
 No reservation is needed.

-BELLE EPOQUE TRAIN: Step back into the Orient Express.
+BELLE EPOQUE TRAIN: Step back into the Orient Express (or the Costa Verde Express).
 The carriages exude radiant old-world charm and the seats are very plush.
 Travelers with a Swiss Travel Pass do not need to make a reservation, simply hop on the train.
 Single fair prices for travelers without the Swiss Travel Pass: 1st class – CHF 35 (35 USD); 2e class CHF 20 (20 USD).
 Kids under age of 16 ride for free.

 PANORAMIC TRAIN: Large glass windows curve around the carriage, providing maximum visibility as the train cuts through the bucolic Swiss landscape.
 Travelers with a Swiss Travel Pass do not need to make a reservation, simply hop on the train.
 Single fair prices for travelers without the Swiss Travel Pass: 1st class – CHF 35 (35 USD); 2e class CHF 20 (20 USD).
 Kids under age of 16 ride for free.